octaviogarbet/ionicv3-example/README.md

   removeIt() {}
 }
 ```
 P.S.
-We will add shareIt and removeIt features later, and Profile is an interface we created:
+We will add shareIt and removeIt features later.
+Profile is an interface we created:

 ```typescript
 export interface Profile {